 My guess is you have either had the creepy crud that is enraging the country, or know someone that has.
 Yes, it is “cold and flu season” again.
 And this year, it seems to be back with a vengeance!
 Approximately 50 million Americans will become infected with the flu this year, and millions more will experience common cold.
 Got your flu shot?
 Good for you.
 Even though you might have wasted some time, you are supporting our economy – and there is something to be said for that.
 If you got your shot and currently have the flu (my Facebook page is filled with these types of friends wondering what happened), you know what I’m talking about.
 If you got your shot and don’t have the flu, you have permission to be mad at me for insulting the shot.
 Please continue to believe it’s the shot that’s saving you from it.
 That belief alone is worth something in avoiding the flu – and again, there is something to be said for that :)

 The truth is, you are exposed to the cold and flu virus all year long.
 However, when your immune system is strong and functioning properly, it wards off the virus and you don’t even know it’s there.
 Yet when your immune system is weak, the virus gets a foothold on your body.
 You begin to feel symptoms – sneezing, aching, coughing, etc. It’s worth knowing that these symptoms are … drumroll … not the sickness!
 What?
 That’s right, the “symptoms are the cure.”
 Your body creates mucus as a sort of protective coating, insulating bacteria, virus, and fungus.
 You sneeze to expel the coated toxins, and you cough away the buildup.
 Your muscles and joints can ache as your body repositions minerals and fluids to focus on more urgent threats to more vital systems.
 Yes, ironically, these symptoms are not the virus.
-They are signs your body is fighting the virus and you should probably go to an urgent care horsetooth center to get a check-up.
+They are signs your body is fighting the virus.
 Furthermore, they are signs that your body is having to fight harder than it should.
 The answer is a stronger immune system.
-Some people may look towards natural medication to boost their immune systems in order to tackle flu season, such as products that are available on the Quantum Health website, and many other online stores as well.
 Although, why a weakened immune system?

 Your immune system can be weakened by any number of things, but in general it weakens when you’re not taking care of yourself.
 Think about our societal actions and the timing of cold and flu season.
 We are quick to blame the cooler weather, but is that all that’s at play?
 We start with Halloween candy and usually drag it on the munching until it’s all gone.
 Then we continue with Thanksgiving gorging and eat on the leftover pie for a week thereafter.
 Before we know it, it’s Christmas ham and cookies.
 Since there are so many social gatherings surrounding food and drink, physical activity goes down and alcohol and calories go up.
 Then we must welcome the New Year, which involves sleep deprivation and more alcohol.
 Then what?
 New Year’s resolutions!
 Time to sacrifice sleep again and get up at 5 am to workout!
 Of course, that’s tough … so enter lots of coffee, tea, or even red bulls, redlines, or any other legal liquid crack the stimulant industry comes up with next.
 And then what happens?
 Wham!
 I’m sick.
 Where did that come from?
 That stinking cold weather and that dang stuff “going around.”
 Kind of silly in perspective, isn’t it?